 Non-Repudiation of Emission is a network layer consideration.
 It provides proof that the data sent is accurate and unaltered while being sent to and stored on the PDL.

 In PDLs, this problem may occur when a user sends a valid message and a malicious party in the middle tampers with the message.

-For example, a user sends a bid through smart contract execution, a malicious user changes the bid as per latter's advantage.
+EXAMPLE: A user sends a bid through smart contract execution, a malicious user changes the bid as per latter's advantage.

 Non-Repudiation of Receipt (NRR)